-Some of the reasons for divorce in India are:
+Some of the acceptable reasons for divorce in 2020 are

 - Incompatibility issues among the partners

-If you are wondering why couples divorce and what triggers people to end long-term marriages, then here are 15 common reasons for divorce.
+But if you are looking for the pitfalls and how to avoid triggers that lead to the most common reasons for divorce today or ending long-term marriages, then here are 15 common reasons why divorce rates are increasing.
 Get to know them in order to avoid these causes of divorce and keep your married life happy and prosperous.

 1. Financial issues in married life